 There are already 150 schools involved in this project throughout Austria, and with the SPOTTERON Tea Bag Index app, they have the perfect tool for this project.

-Our partner AGES just released a great new video featuring the Tea Bag Index citizen science app:
+The project partner AGES also released a great video featuring the Tea Bag Index Citizen Science App: